Scroll down for your cheat sheet

 There are issues with using both very small and very wide apertures, so you need to judge this from scene to scene to understand which setting is most appropriate.
 Wide apertures are great for isolating subjects from their backgrounds, but images can be softer at these settings due to an effect known as spherical aberration.

-Particularly wide apertures can also be tricky to use in bright conditions, as your camera may not be able to use a fast enough shutter speed to keep everything exposed correctly, which leads to overexposed images.
+Particularly wide apertures can also be tricky to use in bright conditions, as your camera may not be able to use a fast enough shutter speed to keep everything exposed correctly, which leads to overexposed images (unless you use an ND filter).

 Small apertures, meanwhile, can make an effect known as diffraction more prominent, which also has a softening effect on images.
 These apertures are also harder to use when hand-holding a camera, as the smaller the aperture the longer the shutter speed you need – and at some point you simply won't be able to hold it steady enough to produce a sharp image.
 Here, a tripod or an effective image stabilization system can help.